nostrenz/hatate-iqdb-tagger/README.md

 When importing files into the program a window will be shown asking for tags Those tags will be added to the known tag list for each imported files.

-### Parse booru page when possible

-Will parse the image's booru page to retrieve namespaces tags.
-If not checked the unnamespaced tags from IQDB will be used.

 ### Always rename move files using MD5